Efflorescence on Damp Wall simply means the appearance of white-colored powder material on the surface of the wall.

 Ensure good ventilation and also avoid the contact between the acid and the reinforcement.
 The concrete surface should be cleaned with only diluted acid.

 The recommended proportions are 1 part of HCL and 20 parts of water.
 The surface should be saturated always before the application of dilute acid.
 When applying the acid solution ensure that the surface is moist but without any free water present.

 Then the applied solution should be allowed to react on the concrete surface for 10-15 minutes.

 The surface should be thoroughly rinsed and scrubbed with lots of clean water.
 Repeat rinsing at least twice or until all traces of the acid solution have been removed.
 The process may be repeated if required to bring the necessary surface finishing.

 2. Application of DPC

-After cleaning the surface; suitable DPC is applied to the desired surface.
+After cleaning the surface; a suitable DPC is applied to the desired surface.